 Perfect Strangers is the eleventh studio album by Deep Purple, released in October 1984.
 It represents the first album recorded by the reformed, and most successful and popular, 'Ma… read more

-Deep Purple is an English hard rock band that formed in Hertfordshire in 1968.
-They're regarded as pioneers of the popular music genre of heavy metal along such acts as Black Sabbath a… read more
+Deep Purple are an English rock band formed in London in 1968.
+They are regarded as early contributors to the development of heavy metal and modern hard rock, although their musical directi… read more